 The Element ID and Length fields are defined in 9.4.2.1 (General).

 The ESS Detection Interval field is defined in 9.4.2.70.2 (Location Indication Parameters subelement) and its use for Event and Diagnostic requests is described in 11.21.2 (Event request and report procedures) and 11.21.3 (Diagnostic request and report procedures).
+The ESS Detection Interval field is reserved when the element is carried in an EBCS UL frame.

 The URI field specifies the destination URI for Event and Diagnostic reports using the format defined in IETF RFC 3986.
 The URI field value is limited to 253 octets.

-The Destination URI element is included as the last element in an Event or Diagnostic Request frame.

-The Destination URI element is included in Event Request frames, as described in 9.6.13.2 (Event Request frame format), or Diagnostic Request frames, as described in 9.6.13.4 (Diagnostic Request frame format).

 Use of the Destination URI element in an Event Request frame is described in 11.21.2.1 (Event request and event report).
 Use of the Destination URI element in a Diagnostic Request frame is described in 11.21.3.1 (Diagnostic request and diagnostic report).
+Use of the Destination URI element in an EBCS UL frame is described in 11.100.3 (EBCS UL Service).

 11.100.3.1 General